-Cerebrovascular adverse events (eg, stroke, transient ischaemic attack), including fatalities, were reported in trials of olanzapine in elderly patients with dementia-related psychosis.
-In placebo-controlled studies, there was a higher incidence of CVAE in patients treated with olanzapine compared to patients treated with placebo (1.3% vs 0.4%, respectively).
-All patients who experienced a cerebrovascular event had pre-existing risk factors known to be associated with an increased risk for a CVAE (eg, history of previous CVAE or transient ischaemic attack, hypertension, cigarette smoking) and presented with concurrent medical conditions and/or concomitant medications having a temporal association with CVAE.
+Cerebrovascular adverse events (CVAE), including stroke, in elderly patients with dementia patients who experienced a cerebrovascular event had pre-existing risk factors known to be associated with an increased risk for a CVAE (eg, history of previous CVAE or transient ischaemic attack, hypertension, cigarette smoking) and presented with concurrent medical conditions and/or concomitant medications having a temporal association with CVAE.
 Olanzapine is not approved for the treatment of patients with dementia-related psychosis.